Registered Nurse Salary in Texas

 To put yourself in the best position to negotiate, take time to research what others in your area are being paid and make a list of the special skills or experience that you bring to the facility.

-Practice what you are going to say to the hiring manager, being careful to remain confident and respectful.
+Practice what you will say to the hiring manager, being careful to remain confident and respectful.
 Be open to the value represented by benefits and perks such as additional vacation days or schedule flexibility.

 Consider Travel Nursing